 Strategy Measures Rising Fuel Prices Means Increas- ing Airfare Prices Through the supply of Russia and the imposition of sanctions in the context of international law, which had an impact on the high price of airline tickets, the market becomes uncertain.
 Speeding up peace negotiations must be accepted by Russia, or oil-producing countries (OPEC) must make policies to respond to jet fuel prices in war, so that Russia has no bargaining power, and international flight stability will be realized.
-Forbidding Russian Aircraft to Fly and Implementing a Peaceful Blockade The imposition of sanctions from the European Union, followed by several other major countries, one of which was the U.K. and the United States was a strategic step, to accelerate peace negotiations in realizing international peace and security Reducing Global Dependence on Russian Titanium Products Titanium is needed in the manufacture and assembly of aircraft because the largest component of aircraft is titanium.
+Forbidding Russian Aircraft to Fly and Implementing a Peaceful Blockade , Reducing Global Dependence on Russian Titanium Products Titanium is needed in the manufacture and assembly of aircraft because the largest component of aircraft is titanium.
 Russia is a large and important exporter of titanium, this requires the global community to develop other resources to replace titanium, for the benefit of aircraft, including the cut-off of all things related to Russian titanium.
-Two of the three international civil aircraft alliances have Russian airlines as partners.
+International Aircraft Alliance needs to restructure the global aircraft industry Two of the three international civil aircraft alliances have Russian airlines as partners.
 Skyteam, anchored by Delta and Air France/KLM, needs a restructuring strategy for the aircraft industry, particularly regarding flight routes, ticket availability, and passenger access.
 As long as peace talks are not held, Russia will still be excluded from the international civil aviation alliance.